What Drove Robert F. Kennedy to Run for President

-The following feature is excerpted from LIFE’s special edition Robert F. Kennedy: An American Legacy, available at retailers and on Amazon.
+The following feature is excerpted from LIFE’s special edition Robert F. Kennedy: An American Legacy.

 John Kennedy’s death haunted Bobby.
 He couldn’t sleep and walked around in a trance, plagued by guilt.
-“He is worried that he has gotten his brother killed and is really psychologically undone for a long period,” says Evan Thomas.
+“He is worried that he has gotten his brother killed and is really psychologically undone for a long period,” says [biographer] Evan Thomas.
 He feared that the targets he pursued—Castro, the Mob, and others—had exacted a dreadful price.
 “I thought they’d get one of us,” Kennedy told Edwin Guthman, who worked for him in the Justice Department.
 “I thought it would be me.”

 With her husband’s death, Jackie Kennedy leaned heavily on her brother-in-law.
 The two made numerous nighttime visits to John’s grave, and they found themselves discussing religion and God.
 Looking for guidance to make sense of the incomprehensible, Bobby read Shakespeare and other classics, along with the works of the ancient Greeks that Jackie suggested.
 “I am going to dwell in the pain, and I am going to understand that something terrible has happened,” his daughter Kathleen recalled him saying.